QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Control panel** (`control.exe`) 🧑‍🍳

 * This is the entry point to most settings
-* In the top-right corner, it's possible to switch to another view <small>(ex: small icons)</small>, in which you may discover menus that you (most likely) never opened before, but may but useful one way or another.
+* In the top-right corner, it's possible to switch to another view <small>(ex: small icons)</small>, in which you may discover menus that you (most likely) never opened before, but may be useful in one way or another.

 ##### lusrmgr.msc